AI consulting guide

 What it costs: $3,000-$8,000 for one focused automation.
 More complex workflows with multiple integrations or custom UI run higher.

 Who needs this: Businesses with one clear pain point that eats 5-10 hours per week.
-You know exactly what you want automated, you just need someone who can build it.
+You know the work you want automated, and you need someone who can build it.

 3. AI system implementation and integration